Who We Are

 Duncan Collins is the Chief Operating Officer of TMRW Music Group, one of Australia's largest independent entertainment groups.
 With a career spanning 20 years across the UK, Europe and Australia, he has been on the frontline of some of the biggest clubs in the world, as well as at the helm of one of the UK's most successful ever independent record companies, Ministry of Sound.

 Having moved to Australia in 2011, he now works hand in hand with Tim McGee running a group of independent music companies covering recordings, publishing, live events, artist management and venue management under the TMRW banner.
-These include etcetc music, home to Pnau and Jax Jones, Ministry of Sound Events, home to the wildly successful Orchestrated live classical gigs, and Chinese Laundry, one of Australia's key club exports and a consistent feature in the World's Top 100 clubs.
+Across the companies they represent notable artists including Fisher, KLP, Pnau, Savage and Hot Dub Time Machine, as well as brands such as Ministry of Sound.

 Bill Cullen